Amirmohammadhamidi/PassKiller/README.md

 # CRACKER
-this project is for pass cracking
+this project is for pass cracking using GPU